Near-optimal Delta-convex Estimation of Lipschitz Functions: Variants of DCF

 The max-affine representation is by far the most widely used in convex regression.
-DCF can be readily adapted to this case by disabling the ``norm feature'' and restricting $\setF_\somenorm(\setXhat_K)$ to the class of max-affine functions as
+DCF can be readily adapted to this case by disabling the ``norm feature'' and restricting $\setFn(\setXhat_K)$ to the class of max-affine functions as { } which holds for all $\somenorm \in \{1,2,\infty\}$.